arco-design/arco-design-mobile/sites/pc/static/md/qa.en-US.md

 ## Q: SyntaxError: xxx is undefined occurs when using or building

 A: The version of the @arco-design/mobile-react package needs to correspond one-to-one with the version of the @arco-design/mobile-utils package.
-You can check whether the version of the @arco-design/mobile-utils package is locked or specified in the project.
+You can check whether the version of the @arco-design/mobile-utils package is locked or specified in the project

+## Q: When the autoHeight property of Tabs is set to true, the height of tabPane will not change with the change of DOM height.

+A: To ensure the performance of the component, users need to manually call the setCurrentHeight method exposed in TabPaneRef to update the height manually

 ## Q: When using Provider in Popup.open, an error occurs or context cannot be used.